-- The endothelium of this small artery is a simple squamous epithelium, visible here only as a "dotted line" of nuclei of endothelial cell nuclei, exactly at the edge of the arterial lumen.
+- The intima of this small artery is visible only as a "dotted line" of nuclei of endothelial cells, exactly at the edge of the arterial lumen.
 These nuclei look round rather than flat because post-mortem contraction of smooth muscle in the media has caused longitudinal wrinkles in the endothelium.

-- Immediately surrounding the artery is connective tissue of adventitia.
-This is not a distinct layer but merges with surrounding connective tissue, here labelled as collagen.
+- The adventitia is not a distinct layer but merges with surrounding connective tissue.